leonlinsx/minimal-mistakes/_posts/2020-08-12-cognitive-bias-incentive.md

 ### Main

-Imagine
+Imagine you had to solve a math problem.
+Do you think your performance would be better if you got a $10 reward for solving it?
+What about a $1,000 reward?

+One theory of high executive pay is that they're being paid for their better decision making \[1\].
+Does getting a higher monetary reward help them make better decisions?

+If it involves avoiding cognitive biases, probably not.
+Researchers found that people have the same incorrect biases, whether offered a low reward or a high one.
+This might mean that monetary rewards do not have as large an influence on decision quality as we think.

-In this paper on "Cognitive Biases: Mistakes or Missing Stakes?", the researchers look into how performance is affected by the stakes.
+In their paper ["Cognitive Biases: Mistakes or Missing Stakes?",](https://www.ifo.de/DocDL/cesifo1_wp8168.pdf "pdf") the researchers \[1\] look into how performance on tests is affected by the stakes.
 The question they wanted to answer was: Do people tend to make better decisions when the stakes are high?

-Research into this topic will help us know:

-1. Whether our decision making is the same under small vs high stakes
-2. If different, whether that difference is due to low effort or something else
+What they ended up finding was that people make the same types of cognitive bias errors whether they were offered low or high rewards.
+Although their amount of effort increased, the actual scores were similar in both cases.
+This implies that it's not lack of effort, but the "right way of looking at a problem," causing people to fail at cognitive bias questions.

+Applied to decision making, this could mean that having higher stakes doesn't improve performance.
+You could pay your executives well, but don't expect that to induce better decision making.

 #### Experiment details